iamkalai/SNCommonLibraryFunctions/README.md

 ## Description

-**_This project is an attempt to reduce repeatedly writing boilerplate code, reduce clutter and promote reusability._**
+**_This project is an attempt to reduce boilerplate code, reduce clutter and promote reusability._**

 The project creates a new script include called **'CommonLibraryFunctions'**.